USS Forrestal: Construction and commissioning

 Forrestals keel was laid down at Newport News Shipbuilding on 14 July 1952.
 During construction, her design was adjusted several times—the original telescoping bridge, a design left over from the canceled USS United States, was replaced by a conventional island structure, and her flight deck was modified to include an angled landing deck and steam catapults, drawing on British innovations.
-She was launched on 11 December 1954, and commissioned into service on 1 October 1955.
+She was launched on 11 December 1954, and commissioned into service on 1 October 1955, with Captain Roy L. Johnson in command.

+Design features

-Design featuresForrestal was the first American aircraft carrier to be constructed with an angled flight deck, steam catapult, and an optical landing system, as opposed to having them installed after launching.
+Forrestal was the first American aircraft carrier to be constructed with an angled flight deck, steam catapult, and an optical landing system, as opposed to having them installed after launching.

 The original design—USS United States—provided for the island to retract flush with the deck during flight operations, but that was found to be too complicated.
 Another solution was considered where the two masts were to fold down, in lieu of the retractable island, to allow the carrier to pass under the Brooklyn Bridge.
 The larger center mast was to fold to the side and rest on the flight deck, and the smaller mast was to fold toward the stern.